iconix/iconix.github.io/_posts/2018-07-21-bias-and-space.md

 I've mentioned before not entirely trusting these labels - but assuming they are at least in the ballpark of accurate, the skew is clear.

 I could also detect anecdotal evidence of bias in the kinds of samples my models have been most willing to generate:
-- bias towards certain locations, e.g., "Berlin-based producer" and "LA-based producer" (this also echoes the Germany/California split from week 4's [energy-conditioned LM](/dl/2018/06/29/energy-and-vae#energy-conditioned-language-model) word clouds!)
+- bias towards certain locations, e.g., "Berlin-based producer" and "LA-based producer" (this also echoes the Germany/California split from week 4's [energy-conditioned LM](/dl/2018/06/29/energy-and-vae#energy-conditioned-language-model) word clouds)
 - bias towards male-gendered pronouns, e.g., "_his_ soulfully introspective" or "_his_ debut/take/new track"

-Much of this analysis is fairly imprecise, but I think it still emphasizes an important point: there are [many opportunities for discrimination in deploying machine learning systems](https://nlpers.blogspot.com/2018/06/many-opportunities-for-discimination-in.html), and it is important to be self-critical as a machine learning practitioner.
+This is a high-level analysis, but I think it still emphasizes an important point: there are [many opportunities for discrimination in deploying machine learning systems](https://nlpers.blogspot.com/2018/06/many-opportunities-for-discimination-in.html), and it is important to be self-critical as a machine learning practitioner.

+### _Follow my progress this summer with this blog's [#openai](/tags/openai) tag, or on [GitHub](https://github.com/iconix/openai)._

+#### Footnotes

+[^tfjs]: The original demo uses [tensorflow.js](https://js.tensorflow.org/), a JavaScript library for deploying ML models in the browser.
+Since I didn't want to learn a new library right now, I instead pre-computed all samples offline with my PyTorch model.
+Check out my [work notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/world-models-vae.ipynb) for a sketch of how the precomputing was done.